rhsu0268/MEAN-Stack-Training/Git+Github.md

 ![alt text](github-2.png "Logo Title Text 1")

-Also, I like to initialize my projects with a README which contains information about the project.
+Also, I like to initialize my projects with a README which contains information about the project so check that box to initialize with README.

 You should have a project page that looks like the following: